-Consortia are required to report data to the State once per year, this data include sites' overall ratings and element scores.
-Details about how and when to report data are available at http://www.ccfc.ca.gov/programs/impact/impact evaluation.html
+Consortia are required to report data to the State once per year, including sites' overall ratings and element scores.
+Details about how and when to report data are available at https://qualitycountsca.net/quality-partners/consortium-members/.

 VI.
 Assessing Classrooms